Decision on holding delayed Olympic Games 'could go either way', says Japan minister

 Suga and others have said repeatedly the decision whether to go ahead rests with the International Olympic Committee and that their agreement to continue preparations stands.

+“The Olympic Committee must be thinking about Plan B, Plan C. But the situation is not easy.”

-The U.S.-educated Kono, a former foreign and defence minister known for his outspoken views, has been open about his ambition to be prime minister.
+The U.S.-educated Kono, a former foreign and defence minister open about his ambition to be premier, is known for his outspoken views.

+Suga said on Wednesday he had heard nothing to suggest the Games wouldn’t go ahead and than planning was going “full steam ahead.”

+Some overseas sports officials remain upbeat about the prospects, such as Team GB Chef de Mission Mark England, who on Wednesday said he was “hugely confident of the Games going ahead in the summer.”

 To watch Reuters Next live, visit here